vanus-labs/docs/user-manual/connectors/source/sns.md

 You can verify if the Amazon SNS Source works properly by publishing a message to the SNS topic.
 To publish a message, you should log in to the [AWS Management Console][aws-console] at first.Then visit the Simple Notification Service.
-Choose the SNS Topics, and then you can create topics or publish messages to topics.
+Choose the SNS Topics, and then you can create topics or publish messages to the topics.

 Here is an example output of the Display Connector when I publish a "Hello, world!" message to the "arn:aws:sns:us-west-2:123456789012:MyTopic".